cloudera-labs/terraform-cdp-modules/README.md

 * To create resources in the Cloud Provider, access credentials or service account are needed for authentication.
   * For **AWS** access keys are required to be able to create the Cloud resources via the Terraform aws provider.
 See the [AWS Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
   * For **Azure**, authentication with the Azure subscription is required.
 There are a number of ways to do this outlined in the [Azure Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

+## Local Development Environment

+See the [DEVELOPMENT.md](./DEVELOPMENT.md) file for instructions on how to set up an environment for local development of modules.